-co-facilitated by Kati Fernandez Lambert of Coyote Fire Illustration
+co-facilitated with Kati Fernandez Lambert of Coyote Fire Illustration

 Hosted by Wendy Alettha at A Wilderness Nearby, Barneveld, WI **